 The food in New Mexico is fantastic.
 Unique to the state, many local restaurants are serving both New Mexican and International food.
 Local Menu items include Blue Corn Enchiladas, Chile Rellenos, Stuffed Sopapillas, and Huevos Rancheros (New Mexican Style – with Red or Green Chile).
 Menu items can usually be ordered with Red or Green Chile ‘Sauce’ (Or both red and green called, “Christmas”).
 The official state question is actually, “Red or Green?”
 Anyway, I was going to put a list of restaurants together, but a friend told me about this blog, the best by far!
 Gil’s Thrilling (And Filling) Blog has some incredible advice on places to eat.
 The blog does not cover accessibility issues of restaurants but talks about the food like no other.
 Restaurants around town are usually accessible, and local staff is generally helpful in whatever way they can be.

 Places to Stay (with noteworthy accessibility and character):

-Hotel Albuquerque: an historic hotel located just north of Old Town, lots of space, dining, and comfort can be found in this unique old building
+- Hotel Albuquerque: a historic hotel located just north of Old Town, lots of space, dining, and comfort can be found in this unique old building

-Hiway House Motel: landmark in Nob Hill close to the University
+- Hiway House Motel: a landmark in Nob Hill close to the University

 To get to Albuquerque, you can take direct flights from most major cities in the western United States (and even New York now!).
 Or you might want to try Amtrak, hop on the Southwest Chief which goes from Chicago to LA.
 If driving, you can certainly travel by the interstate highways, I40 and I25, which intersect in the middle of town.